Citrate–malate shuttle

-The citrate-malate shuttle is a series of chemical reactions – commonly referred to as a biochemical cycle or system – that transports acetyl-CoA in the mitochondrial matrix across the inner and outer mitochondrial membrane for fatty acid synthesis.
-Mitochondria, also known as the powerhouse of a cell, is enclosed in a double membrane.
+The citrate-malate shuttle is a series of chemical reactions, commonly referred to as a biochemical cycle or system, that transports acetyl-CoA in the mitochondrial matrix across the inner and outer mitochondrial membranes for fatty acid synthesis.
+Mitochondria are enclosed in a double membrane.
 As the inner mitochondrial membrane is impermeable to acetyl-CoA, the shuttle system is essential to fatty acid synthesis in the cytosol.
 It plays an important role in the generation of lipids in the liver (hepatic lipogenesis).

-The name of the citrate-malate shuttle is derived from the two intermediates – short lived chemicals that are generated in a reaction step and consumed entirely in the next – citrate and malate that carry the acetyl-CoA molecule across the mitochondrial double membrane.
+The name of the citrate-malate shuttle is derived from the two intermediates – short-lived chemicals that are generated in a reaction step and consumed entirely in the next – citrate and malate that carry the acetyl-CoA molecule across the mitochondrial double membrane.

-The citrate-malate shuttle is present in humans and other higher eukaryotic organisms, and is closely related to the Krebs cycle.
-The system is responsible for the transportation of malate into the mitochondrial matrix to serve as an intermediate in the Krebs cycle, and the transportation of citrate into the cytosol for secretion in aspergillus niger, a fungi used in the commercial production of citric acid.
+The citrate–malate shuttle is present in humans and other higher eukaryotic organisms and is closely related to the Krebs cycle.
+The system is responsible for the transportation of malate into the mitochondrial matrix to serve as an intermediate in the Krebs cycle and the transportation of citrate into the cytosol for secretion in Aspergillus niger, a fungus used in the commercial production of citric acid.

 Mechanism

 Structure of mitochondria

-All cells need the energy to survive.
+All cells need energy to survive.
 Mitochondria is a double-membrane structure in the body cell that generates and transports essential metabolic products.
-The 3 layers of this structure are the outer membrane, intermembrane space and inner membrane.
+The three layers of this structure are the outer membrane, intermembrane space, and inner membrane.
 The space inside the mitochondria is called the mitochondrial matrix, while the region outside is the cytosol.
 The outer membrane allows most small molecules to pass through.
 In contrast, the inner membrane transports specific molecules only, which is impermeable to many substances.
 Therefore, a shuttle is required for the transportation of molecules across the inner membrane.
 It acts as a pump to drive the substances from the inner membrane to the outside.

 Component of system

 On the surface of cells, there are many proteins.
-Some proteins are involved in recognition, attachment or transportation.
-The citrate malate shuttle system consists of citrate shuttle and malate shuttle, which are carrier proteins.
-Carrier proteins present on cell surface.
+Some proteins are involved in recognition, attachment, or transportation.
+The citrate-malate shuttle system consists of citrate shuttle and malate shuttle, which are carrier proteins.
+Carrier proteins are present on the cell surface.
 They transport different molecules across the mitochondria.
 In this system, the substances being transported are malate and citrate.